25704Kawashima/english_conversation/README.md

 # english_conversation
-## PyAudio is not available in the initial state. ¥n So, you need to install PortAudio using Homebrew before install PyAudio.
+## PyAudio is not available in the initial state. <br> So, you need to install PortAudio using Homebrew before install PyAudio.